RenqiChen/The_Crop/README.md

 This refined version should help you better understand and utilize the project.
 If you have any questions, feel free to reach out.
 ## 📈 Benchmark
 ![Benchmark Framework](./Figure/benchmark_aft_distribution.png)
-In our paper, we introduce a new seed benchmark for crop cultivation, containing three difficulty levels.
+In our paper, we introduce a new Crop benchmark for crop cultivation, containing three difficulty levels.
 The url for benchmark: https://drive.google.com/drive/folders/11be8-Gd3h_VntRhmiIdhwopiAS8fh5Y7?usp=sharing.
 | Level    | Count | Proportion |
 |----------|-------|------------|
 | Easy     | 1613  | 31.97%     |